jan-bogaerts/mark/src/generated/mdc_class_descriptions.md

 # MarkdownCode > services > log service
 {"LogService": "The LogService is a global singleton that manages user messages.
 It provides functions to create log items for GPT messages, assign UUIDs, and send them to the log window."}
 # MarkdownCode > services > transformers > plugin-renderer service
-{"PluginRendererService": "The PluginRendererService is a service that translates a plugin definition into a javascript module.
-It creates plugin transformers for the application and provides functions for saving files, cleaning content, rendering results, and building messages."}
+{"PluginRendererService": "The PluginRendererService is a service that translates plugin definitions into javascript modules.
+It is used to build plugin transformers for the application.
+It inherits from the transformer-base service and has a constructor with specific parameters.
+It has functions for saving files, cleaning content, rendering results, and building messages."}